 It’s not very often that I look at clothes brands own brand makeup, I’ve tried the odd piece here and there from the likes of Topshop, H&M and New Look – but the stores around me tend to be so small that they don’t carry the makeup lines, so it’s rare I get to swatch away at my hearts content, as I’m often dubious about the quality of clothing brands own offerings, even though rumour has it for example that MAC make the Topshop products.
+The Rosie for Autograph Dream Big Lashes Mascara is on the cards for review today,

 Note this got scheduled incorrectly for this month instead of May… hence why it may sound a bit out of date if you’re up to date!